 Christ Church was restored as close to its 1729 state as possible while also ensuring that it is a workable building suited to the 21st century.
-In the same way, and without compromising its original scheme, the organ will be restored as closely as possible to its original state (with the addition of a small Pedal section).
+In the same way, and without compromising its original scheme, the organ restored as closely as possible to its original state (with the addition of a small Pedal section).

-At present it is empty, the pipe work, stops and pedals having been removed in 1998 for safe storage at the start of Christ Church’s lengthy restoration.
+Before the organ's restoration the case stood empty, the pipe work, stops and pedals having been removed in 1998 for safe storage at the start of Christ Church’s lengthy restoration.

 The Friends commissioned a report from historic paints expert Catherine Hassall on the surface finishes to the case to establish the original decorative scheme of 1735.
 Determining the date of each section of the woodwork has also helped establish the original arrangement.
 The report also confirmed that the shoulders at high level were installed in the 1850s, probably to hide from view the new Victorian Swell box.
 In order to restore the instrument to its 1735 state it follows that the case should also be returned to that date, and the shoulders have been removed (and preserved) along with the Swell.